JetBrains/kotlin-web-site/docs/topics/control-flow.md

 ## While loops

-`while` and `do-while` loops execute their body continuously while their condition is satisfied.
+`while` and `do-while` loops process their body continuously while their condition is satisfied.
 The difference between them is the condition checking time:
-* `while` checks the condition and, if it's satisfied, executes the body and then returns to the condition check.
+* `while` checks the condition and, if it's satisfied, processes the body and then returns to the condition check.
-* `do-while` executes the body and then checks the condition.
+* `do-while` processes the body and then checks the condition.
 If it's satisfied, the loop repeats.
-So, the body of `do-while` executes at least once regardless of the condition.
+So, the body of `do-while` runs at least once regardless of the condition.

 ```kotlin
 while (x > 0) {